NishchalSingh-Sudo/Resume-Builder/README.md

 Design Templates
 These templates control the visual styling of your resume, including fonts, colors, spacing, and section borders.
 You can switch between them to find a look that suits you.

-🤝 Contributing
-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page or create a new issue.

-📄 License
-This project is open-source and available under the MIT License.